kore-ledger/site/content/en/docs/getting-started/glossary/_index.md

 ### Fog GateWay
 Synonym for Edge Devices.
-A device that provides an entry point into enterprise or service provider core networks.
+A device that provides an entry point into enterprise or service provider kore networks.

 ## G